jz393/jz393.github.io/writing/why-i-left-google.md

 I'm Jane, a former software and machine learning engineer at [Google](https://about.google/) and [DeepMind](https://deepmind.google/), where I worked on [Gemini](https://gemini.google.com/) and [Google Assistant](https://assistant.google.com/).
 After four years there, plus two internships during my time at [Cornell](https://www.cornell.edu), I left Alphabet this past summer.
 Here, I share my experience and reasons for leaving.

-Many 'Why I Left Google' essays already exist; mine serves mainly to organize my *personal* thoughts and commentary.
-In the following sections, I will cover my background, the pros and cons of Google/DeepMind, why I left, and my next steps.
-Thanks to Deedy's [post](https://debarghyadas.com/writes/why-i-left-google/) for inspiration on the structure.
+In the following sections, I cover my background, the pros and cons of Google/DeepMind, why I left, and my next steps.
+Thanks to Deedy's [post](https://debarghyadas.com/writes/why-i-left-google/) for structural inspiration.

 ## My time at Google

-Google has shaped my college and young adult life, influencing my professional and personal identity.
+Google profoundly shaped my college and young adult life, influencing both my professional and personal identity.
 Leaving was incredibly difficult, as it had been my dream company since I started studying computer science—a throwback to the early days of programming "Hello, World!" and basic four-function calculators.

 ### Background and timeline
 - **The interview (2018):** During a busy sophomore semester, a recruiter reached out to invite me to interview for an internship at Google.
 While I didn't feel adequately prepared (the academic year didn't leave much room for Leetcode practice), I knew I couldn't pass on this opportunity.
 I hesitantly took the interview, where I solved one question and submitted a rough solution to the next.
 I didn't expect much afterward, but to my surprise, my recruiter called a week later with the good news!
 I eagerly accepted the offer, and team matching quickly followed as I began preparing for my internship.